home-assistant/home-assistant.io/source/_posts/2020-09-18-mac-companion.markdown

 TODO: ADD VIDEO EMBED HERE

 One huge advantage of running on a Mac compared to a mobile device is the much larger battery.
-This means we are not constrained by battery saving measures and can address one of the most common gripes with the iOS app, update intervals.
-On a Mac entity updates are triggered immediately when something changes.
+This means we are not constrained by battery-saving measures and can address one of the most common gripes with the iOS app, update intervals.
+On a Mac, entity updates are immediately triggered when something changes.
 You will see this reported by the `sensor.DEVICE_NAME_last_update_trigger` reporting `Signaled`.

 ## Notifications